 Presider

 God of the stars of night, accept the prayers we offer on this joyful feast.
-Fill our hunger with your word of truth and summon all who thirst to the banguet of your love; through Jesus Christ our Lord.
+Fill our hunger with your word of truth and summon all who thirst to the banquet of your love; through Jesus Christ our Lord.
 Amen.

+PRAYERS OF THE PEOPLE 3

 The Light of Christ

 On this day when peoples from afar came to worship Jesus the Lord, let our prayer be as wide as the world.
-Let us say to the Father:
+Let us say to the Father: Let the light of Christ shine on all people.

 That the light of Christ may shine on all nations far and near and that the Church may welcome them with the diversity of their cultures, let us pray to the Lord:

+Let the light of Christ shine on all people.

-That in our day justice may flourish and peace come to all of the world, let us pray:
+That in our day justice may flourish and peace come to all of the world, let us pray: Let the light of Christ shine on all people.